Prequel: History

 Though the word "prequel" is of recent origin, works fitting this concept existed long before.
 The Cypria, presupposing hearers' acquaintance with the events of the Homeric epic, confined itself to what preceded the Iliad, and thus formed a kind of introduction.

-According to the Oxford English Dictionary, the word "prequel" first appeared in print in 1958 in an article by Anthony Boucher in The Magazine of Fantasy & Science Fiction, used to describe James Blish's 1956 story They Shall Have Stars, which expanded on the story introduced in his earlier 1955 work, Earthman Come Home.
+According to the Oxford English Dictionary, as well as the Merriam-Webster.com Dictionary, the word "prequel" first appeared in print in 1922, in Publishers' Weekly.
+It was subsequently used in 1958 in an article by Anthony Boucher in The Magazine of Fantasy & Science Fiction, used to describe James Blish's 1956 story They Shall Have Stars, which expanded on the story introduced in his earlier 1955 work, Earthman Come Home.
 However, Christopher Tolkien, writing about the history of The Silmarillion in 1977, claims that his father, J. R. R. Tolkien, "coined the highly uncharacteristic word 'prequel when badgered for a definition of the relationship between The Lord of the Rings and The Silmarillion sometime after 1955.

 The term came into general usage in the 1970s and 1980s.

 Butch and Sundance: The Early Days (1979) may have introduced the term "prequel" into the mainstream.

-An example of a prequel would be C. S. Lewis's children's book, The Magician's Nephew, published in 1955, that explained the creation of Narnia - the subject of Lewis's seven-book series The Chronicles of Narnia, which began with The Lion, the Witch and the Wardrobe, published in 1950.
+An example of a prequel is C. S. Lewis's 1955 children's book, The Magician's Nephew, that explained the creation of Narnia—the subject of Lewis's seven-book series The Chronicles of Narnia—which began with The Lion, the Witch and the Wardrobe (1950).

 The Adventures of Ben Gunn, a 1956 novel by R. F. Delderfield, was written as a prequel to the novel Treasure Island.